THIS IS A TRAINING OPERATION ORDER. FOR INSTRUCTIONAL PURPOSES ONLY.

 Complexity: Lower to Moderate | Recommended Phase: WALK (Blocks 3-4), RUN (Day Iterations)

-Training Focus: This OPORD is designed to evaluate individual squad leader planning and decision-making.
-The PL issues the platoon OPORD, but each squad leader must conduct their own TLP for a squad-sized raid — planning isolation, support, and assault elements within the squad.
-Cadre should assign one evaluator per squad to observe the SL's planning process and tactical decisions.
+Training Focus: Evaluates individual squad leader planning and decision-making.
+The PL issues the platoon OPORD; each SL conducts their own TLP for a squad-sized raid — isolation, support, and assault elements within the squad.
+Assign one evaluator per squad.

 OPFOR/Training Wrinkles:

-- Deploy one small REAPER node (2-4 personnel) per objective, operating independently.
+- One small REAPER node (2-4 personnel) per objective, operating independently.

 - Each node is a small OP, cache, or relay — NOT a fortified bunker.
 Squad-sized raid, not platoon.

-- Introduce a civilian or non-combatant at one site to test ROE.
+- Introduce a civilian at one site to test ROE.

 - Cadre may inject counter-recon, early detection, or equipment malfunctions per site.